defold/doc/docs/en/manuals/html5.md

 ## Known issues and limitations

-Live update
-: Defold applications must run their own miniature web server in order to receive live updates from the editor.
+* Live update - Defold applications must run their own miniature web server in order to receive live updates from the editor.
 This is not possible within a pure browser application.

-Internet Explorer 11 (audio)
+* Internet Explorer 11
-: Defold handles audio playback using HTML5 _WebAudio_ (see http://www.w3.org/TR/webaudio), which is not currently supported by Internet Explorer 11.
+  * Audio - Defold handles audio playback using HTML5 _WebAudio_ (see http://www.w3.org/TR/webaudio), which is not currently supported by Internet Explorer 11.
 Applications will fall back to a null audio implementation when using this browser.

-Internet Explorer 11 (WebGL)
-: Microsoft has not completed work implementing the _WebGL_ API (see https://www.khronos.org/registry/webgl/specs/latest/).
+  * WebGL - Microsoft has not completed work implementing the _WebGL_ API (see https://www.khronos.org/registry/webgl/specs/latest/).
 Therefore, it does not perform as well as other browsers.

-Internet Explorer 11 (Full screen)
-: Full screen mode is unreliable in the browser.
+  * Full screen - Full screen mode is unreliable in the browser.
+* Chrome
+  * Slow debug builds - In debug builds on HTML5 we verify all WebGL graphics calls to detect errors.
+This is unfortunately very slow when testing on Chrome.
+It is possible to disable this by setting the *Engine Arguments* field of *game.project* to `–verify-graphics-calls=false`.

 ## Customizing HTML5 bundle